History, tourist information, and nearby accommodation

-The architect is traditionally presumed to be Sir Christopher Wren, who designed a a three storey block in red brick.
+The architect is traditionally presumed to be Sir Christopher Wren, who designed a three-storey block in red brick.
 Famed diarist Celia Fiennes visited the freshly built Newby Hall in 1697 and recorded in her diary that it was 'the finest house I saw in Yorkshire'.

 When he returned from his tour in 1766 he brought with him an enormous collection of classical sculpture - 19 chests from Rome alone - and it was partly to create a suitable environment to show off his sculpture and Gobelin tapestries that he asked some of the leading architects of the day to help redesign Newby Hall.

 Newby passed in time to Thomas Robinson, 3rd Lord Grantham.
-Grantham personally designed a new dining room in 1808, and turned Adam's dining room into a library.
+Grantham personally designed a new dining room in 1808 and turned Adam's dining room into a library.
 In 1871 Grantham's daughter Mary, who married into the Vyne family, called in William Burges to design the superb church of Christ the Consoler in the grounds, in memory to her son Frederick, who was kidnapped and killed by brigands in Greece.

-We came to Newby on a dismal, rainy day, the sort of day that makes you want to spend the minimum of tim,e outside.
-But we wre too early and the house was not yet open.
+We came to Newby on a dismal, rainy day, the sort of day that makes you want to spend the minimum of time outside.
+But we were too early and the house was not yet open.
 So, brollies firmly clenched in our hands and in the spirit of intrepid explorers, we decided to explore the grounds.

-Aside from that little escapade the gardens were actually quite enjoyable, though damp.
+Aside from that little escapade, the gardens were actually quite enjoyable, though damp.
 The rain kept whipping in, so my only chance to take photos of the house and gardens was to whip my camera up for a split second, snap a photo without looking, then point it down before raindrops covered the lens.

 Then the house opened and it was time for the parents to enjoy themselves.
 I loved the interiors of Newby - but then I love almost anything by Robert Adam.
 And the Adam interiors at Newby are among his finest.
-The Statue Gallery is an absolute gem; modelled on a Roiman house, with a pair of square rooms with a spacious rotunda above.
+The Statue Gallery is an absolute gem; modelled on a Roman house, with a pair of square rooms with a spacious rotunda above.

 Though he could afford to order a set of the finest tapestries available, Weddell was not above cutting a few corners to save money where he could; the tapestries came into England in the French Ambassador's diplomatic bag to avoid customs duties!
 The room is lined with Chippendale chairs, the only Chippendales known to retain their original upholstery; they have never had to be restored.

 Summing up, Newby is a delight, a superb stately home with wonderful interior decoration and furnishings of the highest order.
 It is well worth a visit.

-England, HG4 5AE
+Address: Ripon, Yorkshire, England, HG4 5AE